Salvadora persica

-Salvadora persica or the toothbrush tree is a small evergreen tree.
-Regional common names include arak, jhal, and mustard tree.
+Salvadora persica or the arak, is a small evergreen tree.
+Other common names include jhal, toothbrush tree, mustard tree, and peelu.
 Its roots and twigs called miswak are traditionally used for chewing as a toothbrush.

 The tree is native from the Middle East and North Africa to India.

 Description

 Salvadora persica is a small tree or shrub with a crooked trunk, typically 6-7 m in height.
 Its bark is scabrous and cracked, whitish with pendulous extremities.
 The root bark of the tree is similar in colour to sand, and the inner surfaces are an even lighter shade of brown.
 It has a pleasant fragrance, of cress or mustard, as well as a warm and pungent taste.

-The tree produces small red edible fruits, juicy but pungent, in clusters, and its dark green leaves are round and fleshy.
+The tree produces small red fruit, edible and juicy but pungent, in clusters, and its dark green leaves are round and fleshy.

 Etymology and common names

 The genus was named by the French botanist, Laurent Garcin, in 1749 after a Spanish apothecary, Juan Salvador y Bosca.
 The type specimen was collected in Persia, giving the species name persica.

-Salvadora persica is commonly known as toothbrush tree or mustard tree, and has various other names in different languages, such as arak and jhal.
+Salvadora persica is commonly known as arak, toothbrush tree, or mustard tree, and has various other names in different languages, such as jhal.

 Distribution and ecology

 The plant is native to the Middle East, North Africa, and India, and is found on desert floodplains, riverbanks, and grassy savannahs.
 It has high tolerance for salty soils and can tolerate as little as 200 mm or less of mean annual rainfall, but it prefers ready access to groundwater.
+The fruit is eaten by birds, particularly the grey hypocolius, which disperse the seeds.